DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/AWS SiteWise - Windfarm/execution.md

 - After that go to the devives tab and wait until the TO0 Status of your device says completed.
 ![KEYNOA](/img/KEYNOA/TO0.png)

 - Your device is now ready to be onboarded.
-Continue with the setup in AWS.

-- AWS IoT Core

-    - Create a Thing
-    - Create Policy
-    - Attach Policy to Thing
-    - Attach device certificates to thing

-- AWS Sitewise

-    - Create asset model
-    - Create and configure asset from asset model (place mqtt topic of device/thing here)
-    - Create device fleet asset model
-    - Create and configure device fleet asset from device fleet asset model
-    - Create AWS IoT Core rule to send data to SiteWise (MQTT topic with wild cards here)
-    - Create Portal
-    - Look at Asset
-    - Optional:
-    - Create Project
-    - Create Dashboard